thinhle07/Cybersecurity-Project/README.md

 **Attention:**
 In the steganography, except the situation the length of text excess the capacity of the image, the data should follow these requirements:
     In AES algorithm, the entered data should not excess 16 bytes (128 bits) length.
+    In Blowfish algorithm, the entered data should be more than 8 bytes (64 bits) length.